 Portable: Unlike the electric meat grinder, a manual meat grinder requires no power input source.
 So you won’t have to worry about a power source for the meat grinder to work in remote areas, like hunting or camping trips.

-Electric bill: An electric meat grinder can draw 150- 500 watts of power depending on the model.
-Over time, the power consumption will add up and cost you a lot more than anticipated.
+Electric bill: Depending on the model, an electric meat grinder can draw 150- 500 watts of power.
+Over time, this power consumption will add up and cost you much more than anticipated.

 Manual Meat Grinder Cons

-Risk of catching diseases: I recommend using surgical gloves to avoid those infectious diseases from raw meat.
-The risk gets higher when the raw meat stays exposed to hot and humid conditions for longer.
-And you can’t avoid the warm condition of the kitchen.
+Risk of catching diseases: I recommend using surgical gloves to avoid infectious diseases from raw meat.
+The risk increases when the raw meat stays exposed to hot and humid conditions for longer.
+And you can’t prevent the warm kitchen.
 But there is a way.
 You can grind a large batch of meat after proper refrigeration.

 Muscle stress: I remember grinding a couple of pounds of pork for Thanksgiving.
-Even a hunk like me got tired, and my right biceps was on fire.
-If you have to grind a large portion of meat daily, then don’t buy the manual meat grinder.
+Even a hunk like me got tired, and my right biceps were on fire.
+Don’t buy the manual meat grinder if you have to grind a large portion of meat daily.
 It’s a more suitable option for special occasions.

 What is a good meat grinder for a home?